pitkant/fennica/inst/examples/manuscript-krakow.md

 ## Conclusions

 ## Materials and Methods

- * Library catalogues (Fennica & Kungliga)
+Library catalogues contain rich metadata on...

- * Material also from the funding application
+Here we analyse Fennica & Kungliga..

+Further draft text in the funding application..?

+We have prepared open data analytical ecosystem for in-depth analysis of such data collections ([Lahti, Ilomaki, Tolonen (2015)](http://doi.org/10.18352/lq.10112)).

- * Open data analytical ecosystem
+In summary, the data analytical ecosystem does ..

- * Github links
- * Explanation
+Reading, parsing, cleaning up, enriching, summarizing, analysis, visualization, figures and tables..

+Full source code to reproduce these analyses are available via Github ([Fennica](https://github.com/rOpenGov/fennica/); [Kungliga](https://github.com/rOpenGov/kungliga/)).

 ### Acknowledgements

 Supported by Academy of Finland (grant 293316).

 ## References